SK7742/LearningJava/src/DesignPatternsReadMe.txt

 		Create classes implementing the interface and override the methods create a factory class with a static method which will take a argument to decide the objectType Using If-else or switch case handle the object creation and return it.

+3. Builder- A creational design pattern that lets you construct complex objects step by step.
+	The pattern allows you to produce different types and representations of an object using the same construction code.

+	Steps:-
+		Create the Product class with constructor argument as ProductBuilder With the help of productBuilder object we will set the member variables.
+		Create a ProductBuilder class with the same argument and create method for each data member with return type productBuilder At last create a method builder that will create a instance through calling product constructor.